 3. Be nice

 One of the best feelings in the world is to do something selfless for someone.
 Being nice feels good and it’s no coincidence that the nice people in life are usually the happy ones.
 In a society where it’s often deemed that being nice should come at a price, it’s important to forget about what you can get from people and focus on what you can give.
 Doing something nice for someone and expecting something back in return, however small it may be, devalues the gesture.
-By doing so you put yourself in a needy position where you rely on that person for gratification – but when you focus on what you can give to others, it’s empowering, you genuinely make a difference to the world and this can boost your feeling of self-worth.
+By doing so you put yourself in a needy position where you rely on that person for gratification.
+When you focus on what you can give to others, it’s empowering, you genuinely make a difference to the world and this can boost your feeling of self-worth.
 No act of kindness is ever wasted and it’s amazing how it sets the world in the right direction.
 The cherry on top is that it’s amazing how far in life being nice will get you.

 “The greatest work that kindness does to others is that it makes them kind themselves” – Amelia Earhart